astrio-ai/l2m/docs/architecture.md

 ## Overview

-Legacy2Modern (L2M) is a **AI coding agent** that helps modernize legacy codebases such as COBOL, Fortran, Java 7, etc. to modern languages such as Python, Java, C++, etc. It uses Large Language Models (LLMs) to understand code, generate modern equivalents, and maintain conversation context throughout the modernization process.
+Atlas (Atlas) is a **AI coding agent** that helps modernize legacy codebases such as COBOL, Fortran, Java 7, etc. to modern languages such as Python, Java, C++, etc. It uses Large Language Models (LLMs) to understand code, generate modern equivalents, and maintain conversation context throughout the modernization process.

 ## System Architecture